GourabPal-GP/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow.
+This repository is practicing the GitHub Flow.
-This will be useful for future exploration of dataset projects
+This will be useful for future exploration of dataset projects ,reg Some text demo ahgan